Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

-The upcoming Deep Underground Neutrino Experiment (DUNE)~\cite{DUNEIDRvol1,DUNEIDRvol2,DUNEIDRvol3} is a next generation neutrino facility based on the novel technology of liquid argon time projection chambers (LArTPCs).
-Recent studies have shown that search for BDM via interactions with electrons would benefit from DUNE's excellent particle identification~\cite{Necib:2016aez, Alhazmi:2016qcs, Kim:2016zjx, Chatterjee:2018mej}.
-Furthermore, DUNE is expected to most significantly improve the sensitivity to BDM in the \textit{hadronic channels}.
-The accessible kinematic range for hadrons in water \Cherenkov detectors is limited by the \Cherenkov threshold (a momentum of $1.07~{\rm GeV}$ for protons) and, in the case of inelastic scattering, by the quality of the reconstruction of overlapping rings~\cite{Berger:2014sqa}.
-Detectors based on liquid scintillation do not provide directionality, and, owing to the cost, segmented liquid scintillators have either a small volume or a relatively coarse granularity.
+The exploration and development of the novel technology of liquid-argon time-projection chambers (LArTPCs) as neutrino detectors has ramped up in the last decade, and will culminate in the upcoming next generation neutrino facility, Deep Underground Neutrino Experiment (DUNE)~\cite{DUNETDRvol1,DUNETDRvol2,DUNETDRvol3,DUNETDRvol4,Cherry:2015oca,Necib:2016aez,Alhazmi:2016qcs,Kim:2016zjx,Ema:2018bih,Chatterjee:2018mej,Grossman:2019aa,PhysRevD.100.035033,Kim:2020aa,Abi:2020kei,DeRoeck:2020ntj}.
+Recent studies have shown that search for BDM via interactions with electrons would benefit from DUNE's excellent particle identification~\cite{Arneodo:2006ug,Anderson:2011ce,Antonello:2013gut,Acciarri:2014gev,Necib:2016aez, Alhazmi:2016qcs, Kim:2016zjx,Acciarri:2016sli,Palamara:2016uqu,Acciarri_2017, Chatterjee:2018mej,Acciarri:2018ahy,PhysRevD.99.091102,PhysRevD.99.092001,Castiglioni:2020tsu, Adams_2020,Abi:2020mwi}.
+LArTPCs are, however, expected to most significantly improve the sensitivity to BDM in the \textit{hadronic channels}.
+The accessible kinematic range for hadrons in water \Cherenkov detectors is limited by the \Cherenkov threshold (a momentum of $1.07~{\rm GeV}$ for protons) and, in the case of inelastic scattering, by the quality of the reconstruction of overlapping rings~\cite{Berger:2014sqa,Fechner:2009aa}.
+Massive detectors based on liquid scintillators do not provide directionality, and segmented liquid scintillators, which can offer the details of an event such as directionality, have either a small volume or a relatively coarse granularity, due to cost.
 LArTPCs have millimeter resolution, leading to a low detection threshold of hadrons and an ability to reconstruct recoil direction.
 They are scalable and have excellent capabilities in calorimetry and thereby particle identification.
 These features combine to alleviate the limitations of current experiments.
-DUNE, a 40-\kt LArTPC experiment, therefore holds great potential for BDM searches.
+Multi-\kt LArTPC experiments like DUNE, which features a fiducial mass of 40 kilotons, therefore hold great potential for BDM searches.

-Understanding and simulating BDM-nucleus interactions at LArTPC detectors poses new challenges due to the wide range of relevant nuclear and hadronic physics and the novelty of LArTPC technology in neutrino experiments.
-In this \emph{Letter}, we report an analysis based on Monte Carlo (MC) simulation, laying the foundation of the search for BDM in DUNE via hadronic channels.
-We introduce the calculation of BDM and nucleon interaction cross sections, the combined simulation of the cross sections and nuclear effects, simulation of the detector response, and an analysis utilizing the kinematics of the simulated events.
-For illustration, we focus on the case of the BDM flux arising from DM annihilation in the Sun.